-In 1961 the church called as its pastor a young man fresh out of seminary who has continued to serve DPC until the present time.
-This unusually long tenure has resulted in a number of positives for the DPC.
+In 1961 the church called as its pastor a young man fresh out of seminary who continued to serve DPC until the end of 2015.
+This unusually long tenure has resulted in a number of positives for the church.
 One of the most significant benefits of this lengthy pastorate has been the development of solid lay leadership for the church.
-Officers and teachers have been introduced to and grounded in the Bible and the Reformed faith, and are well equipped to direct the ministries of the DPC.
+Officers and teachers have been introduced to and grounded in the Bible and the Reformed faith, and are well equipped to direct the ministries of the church.

-The DPC has also grown in the areas of stewardship and missions.
+DPC has grown numerically, and in the areas of stewardship and missions.
 The financial support of the church’s ministry is broad-based, and a large percentage of the giving goes to benevolent causes, especially to foreign missions.